desmap/ale-sensible/README.md

 - **No mess with other gutter tools which are more important (e.g. git tools, markers, etc.)**
 - **Easy removal and adding back of ALE; sometimes you just don't want noisy ALE being installed, slowing down Vim's/Neovim's startup and overall performance (and ALEToggle wouldn't help here, btw)**
 - **Experience Vim/Neovim as what they are, the most minimalistic and toned-down editor on earth, not some bulky IDE with cumberome GUI elements, a jarring GUI is not the reason you chose Vim/Neovim, don't turn them into some Frankenstein-IDE**
-- **Don't waste your precious time with setting up, maintaining _a linter_ and reading its docs; it's just _a linter_, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter all day long, actually most are less productive with linters than without because of the 'configuration porn', fixing wrong linter warnings, testing different linters**
+- **Don't waste your precious time with setting up, maintaining _a linter_ and reading its docs; it's just _a linter_, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter all day long, actually most are less productive with linters than without because of the 'configuration porn', fixing wrong linter warnings and testing different linting engines**

 To fix this all just place...`
 ```